 Are you creating one graphic for your blog post and calling it a day?
-Guess what, that’s why you’re not getting any blog traffic or social shares.
-This post will help generate ideas for unique social shares for your blog posts and bring more website traffic.
+Guess what?
+That's why you're not getting any blog traffic or social shares.
+This post will help generate ideas for unique social shares for your blog posts and increase website traffic.

-It takes time and effort to research and write your blog articles, the same amount of time needs to be spent marketing your content as well.
+Researching and writing your blog articles takes time; the same amount of time needs to be spent marketing your content.
 Learning to leverage your visual media will help you generate more social shares and backlinks to your blog.

-Remember you need to make it as easy and optimized as possible for people to share.
+Remember, you must make it as easy and optimized as possible for people to share.
 Your readers will return to read and share more if your content performs well on their social media.
-Plan for those social shares and make your readers rock stars!
+Plan for those social shares and make your blog readers rock stars!

 Here are ten ideas to create unique social shares for one post:

 Please don't add one horizontal image at the top of your post and zero vertical images for Pinterest.
 Pinterest can be your blog's best friend but you need to help the process by creating highly pinnable images.

 Max size: 735 pixels x 2,060 pixels for an infographic

 Adding infographics to show a visual interpretation of your content is a grand idea.
 You could also embed an infographic that someone else created that covers your blog post topic. [see below]